SAP/jenkins-library/documentation/docs/steps/transportRequestUploadFile.md

 used for performing the upload.

 For `CTS` related uploads we use a node based toolset.
 When running in a docker environment a standard node image can be used.
-In this case the required deploytool dependencies will be installed prior to the deploy.
+In this case the required deploy tool dependencies will be installed prior to the deploy.
 It is also possible to provide a docker image which already contains the required deploy tool dependencies (`config.changeManagement.cts.nodeDocker.image`).
 In this case an empty list needs to be provided as `config.changeManagement.cts.deployToolDependencies`.
 Using an already pre-configured docker image speeds-up